Our Research Projects

 Failing Better in Access

-This project investigates the experiences of people with disabilities at accessibility-focused public events.
+This project investigated the experiences of people with disabilities at accessibility-focused public events.
 While we may never be able to create perfect access, we can try to “fail the best we can” in pursuit of it.

 • A wide suburban street in the winter, overlooking a mid-rise apartment building